 The "is a" relationship is a good way to determine if it is appropriate to define a particular subset in terms of existing supersets.
 For example, each of the following statements makes senses:

 A Positive Integer is an Integer

 A Positive Integer is a Positive number

-If the "is a" relationship holds, then it is likely you can define a new a class from a class or classes that represent some more general case.
+If the "is a" relationship holds, then it is likely you can define a new class from a class or classes that represent some more general case.

 Classes are usually organized into taxonomies to foster code reuse.
-For example, if you define a class to implement an interface to the serial port of a computer, it would probably be very similar to a class designed to implement an interface to the parallel port.
+For example, if you define a class to implement an interface to the serial port of a computer, it would probably be similar to a class designed to implement an interface to the parallel port.
 To reuse code, you could define a superclass that contains everything that is common to the two types of ports, and then derive subclasses from the superclass in which you implement only what is unique to each specific port.
-Then the subclasses would inherit all of the common functionality from the superclass.
+Then the subclasses would inherit all the common functionality from the superclass.

 A class is like a template for the creation of a specific instance of the class.
 This instance or object contains actual data for a particular entity that is represented by the class.
 For example, an instance of a bank account class is an object that represents a specific bank account, with an actual account number and an actual balance.
 This object has built into it the ability to perform operations defined by the class, such as making deposits to and withdrawals from the account balance.

 Objects are not just passive data containers.
 Objects actively manage the data contained by allowing only certain operations to be performed, by hiding data that does not need to be public, and by preventing external clients from misusing data by performing operations for which the object was not designed.
 Objects even control what happens when they are destroyed.